dustinpfister/blog_posts/_posts/threejs-face3.md

 <!-- more -->

-## What to know before you continue reading
+## The face3 constructor, and what to know before you continue reading

 This is an advanced post on three.js which is a javaScript library that is used to work with things in 3d space.
 If you are new to three.js you might want to start with my [getting started post on three.js](/2018/04/04/threejs-getting-started/) first.
 Face3 is just one of several constructors of interest when making a custom geometry.
 Other constructors of interest are [Vector3](/2018/04/15/threejs-vector3/), and of course [Geometry](/2018/04/14/threejs-geometry/).